intelligent-staffing-systems/iss-digital-garden-2/content/Connect/Request a Consultation.md

 ## What to Expect
 During your consultation, we will:
 1. Discuss your current business challenges
-2. Explore potential AI-driven solutions
+2. Explore potential AI-driven or other solutions
 3. Provide a high-level overview of our custom development process
 4. Answer any questions you have about our technology and approach